Guide to Teaching Abroad

 Where to Teach Abroad

 Take your qualifications and TEFL certification with you around the globe to teach -- there are opportunities everywhere!
-Across all age groups, in small villages, or bustling cities; you’ll find the world is your oyster if you want to teach abroad.
+Across all age groups, in small villages or bustling cities, you’ll find the world is your oyster if you want to teach abroad.

-If you don’t know where teach, consider what you want to get out of the teaching abroad experience:
+If you don’t know where to teach, consider what you want to get out of the teaching abroad experience:

 - Are you interested in supporting the education systems in underprivileged communities?